Franklin Furnace

 During the mid-to-late 19th century the furnace was the center of a large iron making operation.
 Russian, Chilean, British, Irish, Hungarian and Polish immigrants came to Franklin to work in the mines, and the population of Franklin swelled from 500 (in 1897) to over 3,000 (in 1913).

-The Furnace mine which was adjacent to the actual furnace, was a 120+ foot vertical shaft just under Franklin Falls.
+The Furnace mine, which was adjacent to the actual furnace, was a 120+ foot vertical shaft just under Franklin Falls.

 Other rare minerals include esperite, clinohedrite, hardystonite, and others.
-There are scores of minerals found only here, such as johnbaumite (an arsenous apatite), mcgovernite, etc.
+There are scores of minerals found only here, such as johnbaumite (an arsenous apatite), etc.

 Sterling Hill, a very similar zinc orebody, is located a few miles away in Ogdensburg.